 The benchmarks were performed on a Linux box, Athlon 750, 128 Mb RAM.
 The results are given in seconds.
 They were measured with the Unix time command.
 The user time is reported unless otherwise specified.

 These are old preliminary benchmarks, and results should be taken with much care.
-New benchmarks will be posted soon; in the meanwhile you can find them at the end of this paper.
+You can find more recent benchmarks at the end of this paper.